Is it too late to become a Graphic Designer at 50?

-Consult your family and do anything you can to make some time for your newfound passion before dismissing it as a silly idea to become a graphic designer.
+Consult your family and do anything you can to take some time for your newfound passion before dismissing it as a silly idea to become a graphic designer.

 It is never too late to start something new in your life and become a graphic designer if you balance the scales correctly.